mmmmaja/crazyPuttin/README.md

 - #### Playing the game
   - once game is loaded all the values for the game scene are read from the file _inputFile.txt_.

   - on the right panel we placed two boxes to enter the initial velocity of the ball.
   Feel them in with the integer values and press _Hit the ball_ button in order to trigger the ball movement.

-  In case the textBoxes were not filled initial velocity will be read from the file _shot.txt_.
+  - In case the textBoxes were not filled initial velocity will be read from the file _shot.txt_.

+  - You can also shoot the ball with the mouse!
+Draw the arrow on the canvas at the right-hand side and shoot the ball when releasing the mouse.

   - once the ball hits the water it is respawned at the closest position on the grass field.
-  - You can also shoot the ball with the mouse!
-Click the ball and drag the mouse to trigger the movement.
+  - click the _Reset ball_ button to bring the ball back to the initial position.
 ***

 ### Group 6